Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/ios-sdk.md

 ### Set IDFA as device Id

+Amplitude uses the IDFV as the device ID by default, but you can change this behavior.
 After you set up the logic to fetch IDFA, you can also call this [useAdvertisingIdForDeviceId](http://amplitude.github.io/Amplitude-iOS/Classes/Amplitude.html#//api/name/useAdvertisingIdForDeviceId) API to set the IDFA as your `deviceId`.

 ### Location tracking